ryantrainor/ryantrainor.github.io/_pages/about.md

 <br>
 The Subaru and W. M. Keck Observatories at dusk.
 Photo by Ryan Trainor.</div>

+<div>&nbsp;</div>

-<div style="font-style: bold;">Hi!
-I'm an Assistant Professor of Physics and Astronomy at Franklin & Marshall College in Lancaster, PA.</div>
+Hi!
+I'm an Assistant Professor of Physics and Astronomy at Franklin & Marshall College in Lancaster, PA.

 My research is centered on the evolution of galaxies in the early Universe.
 In particular, I seek to understand "feedback" in galaxy formation: how the lives and